UniStuttgart-IKR/MeisterStack/README.md

 virtual machines, block-storage and networking resources across multiple machines in multiple clusters.
 Its goal is to enable small labs and research clusters with a cloud-like experience.
 It's architecture is inspired by Kubernetes, Oakestra and OpenStack.
+For a list of already supported and planned features read the [docs](docs/FEATURES.md).

 MeisterStack supports sharing NVIDIA GPUs with its `nvrm` driver that utilizes [Project Leandro](https://github.com/UniStuttgart-IKR/Leandro).